cotica/capstone/README.md

 1. What is a good predictive test / training set size?
 2. How many iterations do we want to run through?
+3. How do we evaluate the recommendations?
+What baseline do we use to make the determination?

 - - -
 ## Report and presentation links